 Some Charges Cannot Be Cleared From Your Record

 The statute lists some crimes that cannot be expunged, ever.
 The charges that cannot be cleared are listed by statutory citation.
-The easiest way to see whether your record of convictions can be cleared is to get your fingerprints checked through the State Police.
-Once you get the printout, go to each Court where you had a case and get the results of the case.
-Then check the number of convictions or other dispositions to see whether you have too many convictions to qualify to get your record cleared.
+The easiest way to see whether your record of convictions can be cleared is to get your fingerprint-based background check.
+Once you get the printout, call Bailey & Toraya to discuss your next steps, your options and the anticipated legal fees.

 Expungement of Your Record Before the 10-Year Period Is Over

-In a recent case, we convinced the Court to grant his client an expungement after the minimum 5-year waiting period had passed.
-The statute typically requires a 10-year waiting period, but does allow a petition to be filed after five years if the client meets certain additional requirements.
-Before you decide to pursue this type of relief, call Adam Toraya at 973-982-1200 to discuss what issues can interfere with you getting your record expunged.
+In a recent case, we convinced the Court to grant his client an expungement after the minimum waiting period had passed.
+The statute typically requires a waiting period but does allow a petition to be filed earlier if the client meets certain additional requirements.
+Before you decide to pursue this type of relief, call Bailey & Toraya LLP at 973-982-1200 to discuss what issues can interfere with you getting your record expunged.